 The PARAMED wrist blood pressure monitor features a large backlit LCD screen and provides readings in just 30 seconds.
 The device is simple to use and can be started with just the touch of a button.
 PARAMED offers a 90-day no-questions-asked money-back guarantee for customers who are not satisfied with the product.

 We love that this monitor not only provides an automatic shutoff option, but a low battery indicator to let you know when to buy new batteries.
+The large screen also makes this device more user-friendly that some of the other options.

 The HoMedics blood pressure monitor is the most affordable on this list.
 This monitor can store information from 30 readings for two users at a time and utilizes a memory average function for the last three readings per user.
+The simple one-touch operation makes it easy to use and to quickly get a reading.

 In general, there are no telltale symptoms of high blood pressure, and some might have it for years without knowing.
 Left untreated, high blood pressure can damage the arteries and vital organs in your body and lead to a heart attack or stroke.
 High blood pressure can only be diagnosed by using a device that measures your blood pressure.